WordPress GDPR Compliance

-WordPress GDPR Compliance – Charles Snyder Raw #130.
+WordPress GDPR Compliance – Charles Snyder Raw #126.
 Since GDPR first became news, there has been a lot of fuss over it.
+But there also seems to be a lot of conflicting information about it too.
 So for this “Raw” episode, I tackle a question sent to us about WordPress and GDPR.

 The EU is watching you!

 I am not a lawyer, nor do I play one on TV.
 You as the individual website owner must research and address the issues at hand.
-And this article as well as the video do not replace the need for legal advice or services.
+And this article, as well as the video, does not replace the need for legal advice or services.

 PLEASE NOTE: I no longer answer questions like WordPress GDPR Compliance on Quora.
 There are no checks and balances in place for the rampant censorship by some moderators.
 And to make matters worse, inquiries about the anonymous censorship that goes on there have yet to see any reply.
 Since that is the case, I will continue to help others, I just won’t be wasting my time on that website.
 So Say Goodbye Quora!

 Stay Connected: Follow us on social media.
 Stay up-to-date with the latest marketing advice, news, and tips by following us on social media.
 Join the conversation and connect with fellow business owners, entrepreneurs, and marketers.